 - The payload consists of the actual application API key that’s obtained from the Ably dashboard for each application.
 This payload data is generally referred to as ‘claims’.

-- Finally, the signature, can be either symmetric or assymmetric as described below.
+- Finally, the signature, can be either symmetric or asymmetric as described below.

 Symmetric Signatures allow your auth server to create a token using the API key, similar to the general token auth.
 The difference being, they do not need to make a separate token request to Ably.
 Since, Ably already has the API key, it verifies the JWT after decoding it using the same hashing algorithm that was used by your auth server and considers the request authentic if the keys match.